 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 We would first of all have an initial appointment which would allow an exploration of your current situation and provide details of the counselling contract.
-After that, each session would be at the same time each week and would last 50 minutes.
+After that, each session would be at the same day and time each week and would last for 50 minutes.

 I charge £40 for appointments.

 I am working face to face or on Zoom.